 If you’re not in a big hurry to get some cash, try making new things out of your old stuff!
 For example, you can use old clothes to make a quilt.
 You can take apart old and damaged jewelry to create new designs.
 Items you can make can potentially sell for more money than the original item.

 There are many ways to get cash for your clutter, and we’ve listed just a few of them here.
 You can try selling your stuff online through marketplaces like eBay or Facebook Marketplace.

-You could also sell it at a flea market or to the college bookstore.
-You could even make art with your old things and sell those pieces if you have the time instead!
+You could also sell it at a flea market or at the college bookstore.
+You could even make art with your old things and sell those pieces if you have time!
 No matter what route you choose, be sure to take clear, bright photos of your items and include as much information about them as possible.
 Happy selling!